oslabs-beta/KubeVX/README.md

 brew services start grafana
 ```

-Open your web browser and navigate to http://localhost:3000/
+2. Open your web browser and navigate to http://localhost:3000/

-Log in with the default credentials:
+Log in with the default credentials: <br>
-Username: admin
+Username: admin <br>
 Password: admin

 Prometheus has to be running on localhost:9090

-Search import dashboard -> input 1860 -> chose Prometheus -> import
+3. Search import dashboard -> input 1860 -> chose Prometheus -> import <br>
 Repeat this step for 7249 and 8588

 ### SET ALLOW EMBEDDING
-Run this command in your terminal
+1. Run this command in your terminal
 ```bash
 sudo pico /opt/homebrew/etc/grafana/grafana.ini
 ```